dataforseo/TypeScriptClient/docs/interfaces/IPageContentInfo.md

 > `optional` **header**: [`PageSectionContentInfo`](../classes/PageSectionContentInfo.md)

-Defined in: main.ts:173549
+Defined in: main.ts:174383

-content of the header of the table
+parsed content of the header

 ***